-What are the important dates for the Presidential Primary Election?
+What are the important dates for the Primary Election?

 What is the difference between the Presidential Primary Election on March 3, 2020, and the Primary Election on June 30, 2020?

-The presidential race is the only contest on the Presidential Primary ballot in March.
+The presidential race was the only contest on the Presidential Primary ballot in March.

 All other federal, state and local races with more than one qualified candidate per party will be included on the Primary Election ballot in June.

 The nominated candidates from each party’s Presidential Primary and Primary Election ballot will be placed on the November General Election ballot.
 The winner of the November General Election will hold office.